2021–22 South-West Indian Ocean cyclone season: Storm names

+After the season, the eleven names used were automatically retired and replaced with Ancha, Bheki, Chido, Dikeledi, Elvis, Faida, Garance, Honde, Ivone, Jude and Kanto, respectively for the 2024–25 season.

 Season effects

 This table lists all of the tropical cyclones and subtropical cyclones that were monitored during the 2021–2022 South-West Indian Ocean cyclone season.
 Information on their intensity, duration, name, areas affected, primarily comes from RSMC La Réunion.
 Death and damage reports come from either press reports or the relevant national disaster management agency while the damage totals are given in 2021 or 2022 USD.